Scream Queens (2008 TV series): After Scream Queens

 After winning season one, Tanedra Howard appeared in Saw VI and Saw 3D.
 Season two's winner, Gabby West, also appeared in Saw 3D.
 Christine Haeberman, who took third place in Scream Queens 2, appeared on the Food Network's Cupcake Wars as a model of Carmen Miranda.
 The first season's Sarah Agor appeared as "Brittany" in the 2010 slasher film Hatchet II.
 Karlie Lewis was formerly in a relationship with music producer Benzino and appears as herself (credited as Karlie Redd) in Vh1's Love & Hip Hop: Atlanta.
 Season two's runner-up Jessica Ortiz starred in the television comedy-drama Rosewood as Det.
 Annalise Villa, alongside Morris Chestnut until 2017.
 She now currently stars as Andrea Herrera in the new Grey's Anatomy spin-off, Station 19.
-Rosanna Pansino now has a popular baking show on YouTube called Nerdy Nummies.
+Rosanna Pansino now has a popular baking show on YouTube called Nerdy Nummies and cast member of a Youtube Original/Red Show Escape the Night as The JetSetter and The Socialite.
 Tai Davis currently has a recurring role on The Chi as Tracy Roxboro.